Frequently Asked Questions for Consumers

 - State license — Issued by a government agency; carries legal authority to perform regulated work; required by statute in most jurisdictions; subject to disciplinary action by a licensing board.

-Directory listing reflects that a provider met the documentation and eligibility standards at the time of review.
+Provider Network provider reflects that a provider met the documentation and eligibility standards at the time of review.
 It does not constitute a guarantee of workmanship, a warranty on services rendered, or an endorsement of any specific service outcome.
 Consumers evaluating provider quality should consult the Provider Performance Review Criteria page, which describes the performance factors the network evaluates during ongoing review cycles.